eisBlume0901/Beginner_NodeJS_ExpressJS/README.md

 git init - initializes a new git repository in the current directory

+To autosave code changes, install and run:

+npm install --save-dev nodemon - installs nodemon as a development dependency

 Always run npm start to start the server after making code changes to ensure the latest code is executed.